 Typically, this requires a trip to the dealer, as they have the necessary equipment to handle ABS issues, like replacing the ABS speed sensor.

 While the brake service warning light can mean a few different things, the typical repair revolves around your brake fluid.
 From brake fluid leaks to a master cylinder replacement, if you're experiencing brake service warning light issues, you'll want to speak with a brake mechanic about checking for leaks and master cylinder issues.
 A typical master cylinder repair cost is between $300 and $500, depending on your vehicle and part costs.

 Is It Safe To Drive When The Brake Warning Light Comes On?

-In the event that your brake warning light comes on, try to drive your vehicle as little as possible, as continuing to drive on a faulty brake system before diagnosis can lead to further expenses or even brake failure.
+If your brake warning light comes on, try to drive your vehicle as little as possible, as continuing to drive on a faulty brake system before a diagnosis can lead to further expenses or even brake failure.

 Once the light turns on and you can confirm your parking brake isn't engaged, contact a brake specialist as soon as possible.